AustralianBioCommons/toolfinder/index.md

 - The **Tool identifier** column (hidden by default) contains an identifier for the tool / workflow: typically the module name (used for matching to HPC lists).
-- The **Topic(s)** column categorises the tools by purpose, using an [EDAM](https://github.com/edamontology/edamontology) concept where possible.
+- The **Topic(s)** column categorises the tools by purpose, using an {% tool "edam" %} concept where possible.
 - More information about a tool can be found by following the {% tool "biotools" %} links.
 - When a tool has been containerised to allow for easier installation on any compute infrastructure, a link to the containerised software that can be downloaded from {% tool "biocontainers" %} is shown in the **Containers available?
 (BioContainers)** column.
-- The primary source material for the table is currently manually curated, and while we endeavour to keep the information as current as possible, there is a natural limit to the volume of information maintained here.
+- The primary source material for the table is manually curated, and while we endeavour to keep the information as current as possible, there is a natural limit to the volume of information maintained here.
 Production of this information will be automated over time, and tools that are not relevant for bioinformatics analyses removed.